nelci592/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/servicestack-implementation/how-to-add-telerik-reporting-rest-servicestack-to-web-application.md

 Add references to the following Telerik Reporting assemblies (optional):

-* Telerik.Reporting.Cache.Database.dll - only if [T:Telerik.Reporting.Cache.Database.DatabaseStorage]() caching mechanism is intended.
+* Telerik.Reporting.Cache.Database.dll - only if [DatabaseStorage](/reporting/api/Telerik.Reporting.Cache.Database.DatabaseStorage) caching mechanism is intended.
                   For more details check [Reporting REST Service Storage]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/overview%}).
                   The assembly has dependencies on Telerik Data Access which can be checked in the version corresponding [Upgrade article]({%slug telerikreporting/upgrade/overview%});